Empty properties and second homes

 - On annexes being used as part of a main property

-If you believe that your property falls under one of the above categories, please supply the details in writing, together with any supporting evidence to:
+If you believe that your property falls under one of the above categories, please supply the details in writing, together with any supporting evidence to the Revenues team:

 Please remember to include in your communication the full address it relates to as well as the council tax account reference that appears on your demand notice.